PanDAWMS/panda-docs/docs/source/advanced/msg_processor.rst

 **Queues**

 Defined under ``"queues"`` object.
-In the ``"queues"`` object, a key can be any arbitrary name standing for a message queue.
+In the ``"queues"`` object, the key it the name standing for a message queue.
+The queue names depend on the senders (i.e. queue names *CANNOT* be arbitrary).
+For example, for PanDA/JEDI internal messaging the following queue names are used: "jedi_contents_feeder", "jedi_job_generator", "jedi_jobtaskstatus"

 Parameters of a message queue\: